 Adopt A Stone

 Have you ever visited an old cemetery and seen damaged or vandalized headstones and wished there was some way for you to help?
 Whether the damage is from weather, vandalism or just old age erasing the names of our ancestors, the sight of a headstone in disrepair tugs at our sense of humanity and steals a piece of history from us, even if it is the headstone of a stranger!
-You can now Adopt a Headstone in need of repair at Old Roswell Cemetery before the erosion of time takes a permanent toll.
+You can now Adopt a Headstone in need of repair at a local cemetery before the erosion of time takes a permanent toll.
 Please consider donating.

 Wreaths Across America

-Since 2015, the Roswell Historical Society's Cemetery Committee has raised funds to purchase wreaths to be placed on 240 veterans' graves in four cemeteries: Lebanon Baptist, Pleasant Hill, Mount Oliver, and Old Roswell Cemetery.
+Since 2015, the Roswell Historical Society's Cemetery Committee has raised funds to purchase wreaths to be placed on 270 veterans' graves in four cemeteries: Lebanon Baptist Cemetery, Pleasant Hill Historical Cemetery, Mount Oliver Baptist Cemetery, and Old Roswell Cemetery.
 Roswell volunteers join with thousands of other Wreaths Across America volunteers who simultaneously place wreaths on veterans' graves in communities across the U.S. Our heartfelt thanks to all of you who sponsored wreaths to make this event possible again this year.

 The Old Roswell Cemetery's plot numbers were established in 2015 by the Roswell Historical Society to aid people in locating their loved ones.
 There are currently over 2,490 memorials added in our database.
 Search gravesites by name or birth or death dates.